coderefinery/git-collaborative/content/same-repository.md

   :::{figure} img/centralized/unwatch.png
   :alt: Unwatching a repository

-  Unwatch a repository by clicking "Unwatch" in the repository view, then "Participating and @mentions" - this way, you will get notifications about your own interactions.
+  Unwatch a repository by clicking "Watch" in the repository view, then "Participating and @mentions" - this way, you will get notifications about your own interactions.
   :::